-In 2016 certain risks materialized:
+In 2017 certain risks materialized:

 - a) Measures adopted by the regulator affecting: - ii.
-Continuous regulatory changes in tax matters with an impact in the cashflow of the Group.
-Specifically, the actions adopted relating the advance of fractioned payments of the corporate income tax. - iii.
-Approval of Royal Decree Law 988/2015, of October 30, which regulates the legal regime governing the early financing of certain European audiovisual broadcasting; it states that movies filmed in languages other than Castilian Spanish are not considered Spanish films when calculating the 5% obligatory annual investment in European audiovisual releases. - b) Inherent risks in the audiovisual business, which have been quite closely controlled thanks to the Company's speedy reaction to cost containment measures (own and external production, sporting events, and news). - f) The growing appreciation of the dollar vs. the euro affects foreign purchases.
-The impact on the Group of effective exchange rate hedges is considered to be insignificant.# - E.6 Explain the response and monitoring plans for the main risks the company is exposed to, including those which are tax-related.
+The company has received several disciplinary proceedings for non-compliance due to excess advertising and content qualification, although the impact on Mediaset's financial statements has not been material.
+The Corporate General Management has developed new awareness and control channels to minimize any possible breach in terms of advertising and content rating. - iii.
+Approval of Royal Decree Law 988/2015, of October 30, which regulated the legal regime governing the early financing of certain European audiovisual broadcasting; it states that movies filmed in languages other than Castilian Spanish are not considered Spanish films when calculating the 5% obligatory annual investment in European audiovisual releases. - b) Inherent risks in the audiovisual business, which have been quite closely controlled thanks to the Company's speedy reaction to cost containment measures (own and external production, sporting events, and news). - c) No fiscal risk has materialized during the 2017 fiscal year. - d) The growing appreciation of the dollar vs. the euro in 2017 affects foreign purchases.
+The impact on the Group of effective exchange rate hedges is considered to be insignificant.

+E.6 Explain the response and monitoring plans for the main risks the company is exposed to, including those which are tax-related.